 a medley of Montgomery Ward’s furnishings –

-plastic-coated couch and chairs,
+plastic-covered couch and chairs,

-marble table, hurricane lamps, Moses
+a marble table, hurricane lamps,

-A five-foot statuette of Rebecca at the Well
+of Rebecca at the Well

-stood at the front entrance.
+stood at the main entrance.

 that buttressed the door handle,

-just beneath the two deadbolts
+just beneath two deadbolts

 and sliding chain lock.

-The dining room reflected textured wall-paper
+The dining room reflected

-and brown wainscot in the smoked mirrors.
+flock wall-paper and brown wainscot

-an invitation for a random thief from the street
+an invitation for the random thief

 to test its labyrinth of alarms,

-its ambush of latches constructed from fears
+its ambush of latches

 triggered by the Great Depression,